 Dr. Chang was featured in WalletHub's recent piece about the best and worst cities for gamers.

 Amr El Abbadi is a Professor of Computer Science and the former chair of the department.
 Dr. Abbadi’s research interests are the ever increasing amount of data being generated and analyzed.
-To this end, he has been involved in designing systems and database support for collaborative environments with special interest in social media applications and issues related to privacy preservation.
-Professor Abbadi is a Fellow of ACM, IEEE, and AAAS and served as a board member of the VLDB Endowment from 2002 - 2008 as well as the Executive Committee of the Technical Committee of Data Engineering (TCDE).
+He has been involved in designing systems and database support for collaborative environments with a special interest in social media applications and issues related to privacy preservation.
+Professor Abbadi is a Fellow of ACM, IEEE, and AAAS, and served as a board member of the VLDB Endowment from 2002 - 2008 as well as the Executive Committee of the Technical Committee of Data Engineering (TCDE).

-Andrew Flanagin is a Professor in the Department of Communication and Director Emeritus (2009-2012) of the Center for Information Technology and Society.
+Andrew Flanagin is a Professor in the Department of Communication and former director (2009-2012) of the Center for Information Technology and Society.
 Dr. Flanagin’s research focuses on how communication and information technologies structure and extend human interaction, with particular emphases on processes of organizing and information sharing and evaluation.